civican/legisinfo/44-1/bills/C-11/bill_text.md

 ### Section 25.2

-Subject to section 25.3, the Commission shall make available for public inspection any information submitted to the Commission in the course of proceedings before it.
+Subject to section 25.3, the Commission shall **proactively** make available for public inspection any information submitted to the Commission in the course of proceedings before it.

 ### Section 25.3